-VMA % VFA % %G {mm} @ N {ini} %Gmm@ N {max} Dust Proportion 14.0 (Min) 65-75 <90 <98.0 0.6-1.4 were compacted at the selected blend's estimated asphalt content, at $\pm 0.5\%$ and $\pm 1.0\%$ of the estimated binder content.
+The next step was to find the design asphalt content.
+Once the design aggregate was selected, specimens were compacted at varying asphalt binder contents.
+Two specimens were compacted at the selected blend's estimated asphalt content, at $\pm 0.5\%$ and $\pm 1.0\%$ of the estimated binder content.
 Two specimens were also prepared at the estimated asphalt content for the determination of maximum theoretical specific gravity.
 The mixture properties were then evaluated to determine the design asphalt binder content.
-Using the densification data at N{ini}, N{des} and N{max}, the volumetric properties were calculated for all asphalt contents.
+Using the densification data at $N{ini}$ , $N{des}$ and $N{max}$ , the volumetric properties were calculated for all asphalt contents.
 The volumetric properties were plotted against asphalt binder content.
-The design asphalt binder content was established as 4.0% air voids at N{des} of 100 gyrations.
-All other mixture properties were checked at the design asphalt binder concrete mixtures for the three different aggregates is presented in the following sections.
+The design asphalt binder content was established as 4.0% air voids at $N{des}$ gyrations for each mixture.
+All other mixture properties were checked at the design asphalt binder content to ensure that they met the criteria.
+The design of asphalt concrete mixtures for the three different aggregates and the three different asphalt binder grades is presented in the following sections.